-HstEx® v4 is an advanced, Windows-based, multi-threaded, forensic data recovery solution which has been designed to recover deleted browser history and cache data from a variety of source forensic evidence files as well as physical and logical devices.
+HstEx® v4 is included with NetAnalysis®; it is an advanced, Windows-based, multi-threaded, forensic data recovery solution which has been designed to recover deleted browser history and cache data from a variety of source forensic evidence files as well as physical and logical devices.

 Specifically designed to work in conjunction with NetAnalysis® (and is provided as part of the suite), this powerful software can recover deleted data from a variety of Internet browsers, whether they have been installed on Windows, Linux or Apple Mac systems.

 The latest version of HstEx® is a completely new product which has been engineered from scratch.
 Utilising powerful parallel processing and Intelli-Carve® technology, HstEx® offers a considerable speed increase over our previous version, allowing the user to select multiple recovery types in a single session.
 Another important new feature for HstEx® v4 is the ability to create and queue recovery jobs for later processing.